nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts.
-2. NetworkBook shows a list of contacts.
-3. User requests to export a specific contact in the list.
+1. User requests to export a specific contact in the list.

-4. NetworkBook exports a text file storing user details in a readable format.
+2. NetworkBook exports a text file storing user details in a readable format.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The contact index is invalid.

+  * 1a1.
+NetworkBook shows an error message.

   Use case ends.